The Dakota: History

-The construction of Central Park in the 1860s spurred construction in the Upper East Side of Manhattan, but similar development in the Upper West Side was slower to come.
+The construction of Central Park in the 1860s spurred construction on the Upper East Side of Manhattan, but similar development on the Upper West Side was slower to come.
 This was in part because of the West Side's steep topography and its dearth of attractions compared with the East Side.
 In the late 19th century, hundreds of empty lots were available along the west side of Central Park.
 Major developments on the West Side were erected after the Ninth Avenue elevated line opened in 1879, providing direct access to Lower Manhattan.
 A group of businessmen formed the West Side Association the same year.
 Edward C. Clark believed that the line's presence would encourage the growth of a middle-class neighborhood on the West Side.
-At a speech in December 1879, Clark told the West Side Association: "There are but few persons who are princely enough to wish to occupy an entire palace...but I believe there are many who would like to occupy a portion of a great building."
+At a speech in December 1879, Clark told the West Side Association: "There are but few persons who are princely enough to wish to occupy an entire palace ... but I believe there are many who would like to occupy a portion of a great building."
+In the decade before the Dakota was built, the city's population had increased by at least 100 percent, but the Upper West Side contained only a few assorted saloons, inns, and other buildings.

 The modern-day Dakota Apartments was one of the first large developments on the Upper West Side, built at a time when large apartment blocks were still associated with tenement living.
 The Dakota is also New York City's oldest surviving luxury apartment building, although it was not the first such structure to be built in the city.
 Only a few large apartment houses in the city predated the Dakota, including the Manhattan Apartments (built in 1880) and Windermere Apartments (built in 1883).
 During the early 19th century, apartment developments in the city were generally associated with the working class, but by the late 19th century, apartments were also becoming desirable among the middle and upper classes.
 Between 1880 and 1885, more than ninety apartment buildings were developed in the city.